 Navigating Camo’s interface

-These documents explain how to use and make the most of Camo.
-If you're yet to install it, please check out getting started with Camo before returning here.
+These pages explain how to use and make the most of Camo.
+If haven't installed it yet, please check out getting started with Camo before returning here.

 The Camo Studio window